 Let’s compare Brightside’s Medication + Therapy plan to comparable ones from telemedicine provider, Cerebral, and popular teletherapy provider, Talkspace.
 Because each company offers different plans, I’ve standardized them to fit the following criteria:

 - Initial video session with a licensed psychiatrist

 - Offers virtual therapy sessions with a licensed therapist

 (If you’re on mobile, tap the chart to enlarge it).

 Does Brightside take insurance?

-Brightside does not currently accept insurance for payment, but it is something they are working on offering.
-They do accept HSA/FSA payment if you have one of those accounts.
+They also accept HSA/FSA payment if you have one of those accounts.

 Brightside Reviews: What do some of their customers say?